dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNSimple configuration is successful](/files/easy-dns-domain-admin.png)

-Now add the IP address that you configured at DNSimple: `50.31.225.92`
+Now add the IP address you configured at DNSimple: `50.31.225.92`

 ![DNSimple configuration is successful](/files/easy-dns-adding-dnsimple-ip.png)

-And then confirm the changes.
+Then confirm the changes.

 ![DNSimple configuration is successful](/files/easy-dns-confirm.png)

 It can take up to one hour for the first zone transfer.
-To check if your secondary is configured correctly, select the *Tools* tab and then *check* the zone file.
+To check if your secondary is configured correctly, select the *Tools* tab, then *check* the zone file.

 ![DNSimple configuration is successful](/files/easy-dns-tools.png)